atul-g/Facial_Expression_Recognition/README.md

 I have added a python script to read the csv file and to create the images in separate expression directories.
 You can find the link [here](https://github.com/et-tu-atulu/Facial_Expression_Recognition/blob/master/creating_img_from_csv.py).
 We use a tensorflow.keras model to train on the dataset.
 Although this dataset contains a large number of images, the quality of the images makes it really hard to achieve any good validation/training accuracy.
-Credits to Furkan Kinli for this article and we use the specified architecture for our neural network as given in the [article](https://medium.com/@birdortyedi_23820/deep-learning-lab-episode-3-fer2013-c38f2e052280).
+Credits to Furkan Kinli for his article in Medium and we use the specified architecture for our neural network as given in the said [article](https://medium.com/@birdortyedi_23820/deep-learning-lab-episode-3-fer2013-c38f2e052280).

 Model architecture: